 As most know, hospital inventory counts are a complex but critical process within the healthcare delivery system.
-To meet the challenges of cost-effectiveness, the supply chain must also achieve higher levels of performance.
-So, when it comes to the inventory count, there are no second chances.
+To meet the challenge of cost-effectiveness, the supply chain must also achieve higher levels of performance.
+So, when it comes to inventory count, there are no second chances.
 Inventory counts must be right the first time or the hospital risks taking a significant financial hit.

 With the right approach to inventory management, hospitals can protect the bottom line, enhance efficiency and reduce costs.
-This approach includes a detailed inventory management process with steps to plan, prepare, conduct, post and follow up.
+This approach includes a detailed inventory management process with steps to plan, prepare, conduct, post and follow-up.

 1. Plan